 Provisional anti-dumping or countervailing duty may be charged while suspected dumping is investigated.
-This page explains how to claim refunds and appeal against decisions by customs officers.

 In some circumstances, a full or partial refund can be claimed on any additional duty that has been paid.
 A full refund can be claimed if it can be shown that the goods on which duty was charged were not in fact dumped.
 If it can be shown that too much duty was charged, a partial refund can be claimed.